Alexandre Dumas station: Access

 The station has a single exit entitled Boulevard de Charonne, leading to the central reservation of the boulevard to the right of No. 111.
 Consisting of a fixed staircase, it is decorated with a Guimard entrance, which is subject to a registration as historic monuments by decree of 12 February 2016.

 Station layout

 Platforms

 Alexandre Dumas is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
-The decoration is the style used for most metro stations, the lighting canopies are white and rounded in the Gaudin style of the metro revival of the 2000s, and the bevelled white ceramic tiles cover the walls, the vault, the tympans and the outlets of the corridors.
-The advertising frames are metallic and the name of the station is written in Parisine font on enameled plates.
+The decoration is the style used for most metro stations, the lighting canopies are white and rounded in the Gaudin style of the metro revival of the 2000s, and the bevelled white ceramic tiles cover the walls, the vault, the tunnel exits, and the outlets of the corridors.
+The advertising frames are metallic, and the name of the station is written in Parisine font on enameled plates.
 The seats are dark blue Motte style (replacing yellow seats of the same original model).